 Nemesis, as it introduces the characters we have grown to know and love over the previous decade and a half, will immediately establish itself as a film pulling in two directions.
 On one hand, a challenging step forward for the Star Trek universe.
 On the other, a safe, predictable retread of glories long passed.
 It will end up skewing more toward the latter than the former…

-Don’t miss out on the rest of this series to come:
+Don’t miss out on the previous parts of this series: